Fastvue

 This new hybrid model, unthinkable only a few years ago, presents new internal challenges.
 IT administrators are under pressure to manage increased bandwidth demands and ensure robust cybersecurity, while managers are under pressure from the C-Suite to maintain productivity across dispersed teams.

 However, concerns about privacy and the intrusive nature of some 'bossware' platforms have sparked widespread debate.
+For IT and security teams, the real challenge is monitoring employee computer use and internet activity in a way that supports productivity without tipping over into surveillance.

 Why employee internet monitoring is a must for hybrid teams